NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

   See the `netCDF FAQ <https://www.unidata.ucar.edu/software/netcdf/docs/faq.html#How-many-netCDF-formats-are-there-and-what-are-the-differences-among-them>`__ for information on the distinctions.
 Any recent version of a supported language for diagnostics with netCDF support will be able to read all of these.
 However, the extended features of the ``"netcdf4"`` data model are not commonly used in practice and currently only supported at a beta level in NCL, which is why we've chosen ``"any_netcdf_classic"`` as the default.

-``rename_dimensions``:
-  Boolean.
-Optional: assumed ``false`` if not specified.
-If set to ``true``, the framework will change the name of all :ref:`dimensions<sec_dimensions>` in the model data from the model's native value to the string specified in the ``name`` property for that dimension.
-If set to ``false``, **the diagnostic is responsible for reading dimension names from the environment variable**.
-See the environment variable :doc:`documentation <ref_envvars>` for details on how these names are provided.

-``rename_variables``:
-  Boolean.
-Optional: assumed ``false`` if not specified.
-If set to ``true``, the framework will change the name of all :ref:`variables<sec_varlist>` in the model data from the model's native value to the string specified in the ``name`` property for that variable.
-If set to ``false``, **the diagnostic is responsible for reading dimension names from the environment variable**.
-See the environment variable :doc:`documentation <ref_envvars>` for details on how these names are provided.

 ``realm``:
   String or :ref:`array<array>` (list) of strings, **required**.
 One of the eight CMIP6 modeling realms (aerosol, atmos, atmosChem, land, landIce, ocean, ocnBgchem, seaIce) describing what data your diagnostic uses.
 If your diagnostic uses data from multiple realms, list them in an array (e.g. ``["atmos", "ocean"]``).
 This is used as part of the data catalog query to help determine which file(s) match the POD's requirements
-.. _multi_file:

-``multi_file_ok``:
-  Boolean.
-Optional: assumed ``false`` if not specified.
-If set to ``true``, the diagnostic is signalling that it's able to accept data for a single variable that may be spread out in multiple files, to be aggregated along the time dimension (e.g. through the use of
-  `xarray <http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html>`__.)
-Aggregation along the time dimension is the only type of aggregation the diagnostic will need to consider.

-  If ``false``, the framework will ensure all data for a single variable is presented as a single netCDF file.
-This may lead to large file sizes if your diagnostic uses high-frequency data, in which case you should consider setting a limit via ``max_duration``.

 ``min_duration``, ``max_duration``:
   :ref:`Time durations<time_duration>`.
 Optional: assumed ``"any"`` if not specified.
 Set minimum and maximum length of